 More information about Slovakia is available on the Slovakia Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Slovakia in 1993, and provided assistance to support the rebuilding of a healthy democracy and market economy.
 The United States and Slovakia have strong diplomatic ties and cooperate in the military and law enforcement areas.
 Slovakia has been a close North Atlantic Treaty Organization (NATO) ally and partner.
 The two countries have a mutual commitment to freedom and human rights.
 Slovakia has shared its experience in democratic transition with emerging democracies around the world, and has been a role model for other countries on the path to Euro-Atlantic integration.

 U.S. Assistance to Slovakia

-The goal of U.S. security assistance to Slovakia is to support Slovakia’s contribution to North Atlantic Treaty Organization (NATO) operations and regional stability.
-U.S. assistance provides support to Slovakia’s contributions to NATO missions, particularly in Afghanistan.
+The goal of U.S. security assistance to Slovakia is to support Slovakia’s modernization efforts, contributions to NATO and United Nations (UN) operations, and regional stability.
+U.S. assistance provided support to Slovakia’s development of a professional armed forces and enhanced interoperability with U.S. and NATO forces.
 U.S. assistance seeks to help Slovakia consolidate its gains and maintain its development as a positive and stabilizing influence among its neighbors, in the region, and globally.